Ellpeck/MLEM/README.md

 - Join [the Discord server](https://link.ellpeck.de/discordweb) to ask questions

 # Packages
+MLEM has a modular architecture, meaning you can pick and choose the components that you'd like to install and use.
+All other MLEM packages depend on the MLEM base package.

 - **MLEM** is the base package, which provides various small addons and abstractions for MonoGame, FNA and KNI, including a text formatting system and simple input handling
 - **MLEM.Ui** provides a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types
 - **MLEM.Extended** ties in with MonoGame.Extended and other MonoGame and FNA libraries